University of Southern California, Los Angeles, CA

 The installation was realized in two short months by a team of architecture students at the University of Southern California.
 It was built in the USC School of Architecture and carried across campus to be erected at the University Religious Center.
 It was commissioned by the University Religious Center at the request of Reverend Burklo.

-Constructed in Summer of 2009 in collaboration with Borden Partnership.
+In collaboration with Borden Partnership.

 Learn more about Density Frames here.